 Simply put, it was caused by a business owner attempting to get SEO work at cheap prices.
 You know the type, £250/month service for 1000 directory submissions, 100 comments on PR5 sites etc…

-However, in the last 6 months, we have started seeing a different cause for these type of spammy links.
+However, in the last 6 months, we have started seeing a different cause for these types of spammy links.
 A much more sinister cause.
 Negative SEO.

-In the last month alone, not only has one of our clients been clearly affected, but our own site has also been targeted.
+In the last month alone, not only has one of our clients been clearly affected but our own site has also been targeted.
 In both cases, a little investigation has revealed the source of the negative SEO attack.
 Sadly, neither is currently provable in a court of law (but I’m working on it) and until it is, I refuse to be reduced to that level of action and re-action.
-In total, we have seen clear cut cases of 5 negative SEO attacks in the last 6 months.
+In total, we have seen clear-cut cases of 5 negative SEO attacks in the last 6 months.
 Previous to that, we did not see one.
-At this point I would also like to point out that quite a few penalty removal enquiries that we have dealt with were blatantly the direct product of cheap SEO yet the site owner was more than happy to point the finger at negative SEO from one of their competitors.
-It seems that for some, it’s easier to blame negative SEO rather than admit a poor decision when it comes to choosing an digital marketing company.
+At this point, I would also like to point out that quite a few penalty removal enquiries that we have dealt with were blatantly the direct product of cheap SEO yet the site owner was more than happy to point the finger at negative SEO from one of their competitors.
+It seems that for some, it’s easier to blame negative SEO rather than admit a poor decision when it comes to choosing an SEO company or digital PR agency.

-Searching around the web also shows a worrying increase in websites offering negative SEO type services.
-Some quite camouflaged in their intent while others are shamelessly and blatantly advertising it for what it is.
+Searching around the web also shows a worrying increase in websites offering negative SEO-type services.
+Some are quite camouflaged in their intent while others are shamelessly and blatantly advertising it for what it is.

-I was still reluctant to believe that here in the UK, company owners; entrepreneurs, family men and women, mums and dads… you and me… would be so easily swayed to this dark corner of the business universe historically occupied by swindlers, con-men and thugs carrying out sabotage aimed at weakening, disrupting or destroying a competitors business.
-Today the web has provided the tools and anonymity for this, seemingly at least, more respectable, more educated people to take on the role of those thugs.
+I was still reluctant to believe that here in the UK, company owners; entrepreneurs, family men and women, mums and dads… you and I… would be so easily swayed to this dark corner of the business universe historically occupied by swindlers, con men and thugs carrying out sabotage aimed at weakening, disrupting or destroying a competitor's business.
+Today the web has provided the tools and anonymity for these, seemingly at least, more respectable, more educated people to take on the role of those thugs.